In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 Now, if someone watches your video (win for you) and then stays on YouTube to watch another video, it’s a win for YouTube.

-If they remain on YouTube and watch another one of your videos, that’s a double win for you as YouTube will up your rankings and have you show up in the suggested video section.
+If they remain on YouTube and watch another one of your videos, that’s a double win for you.
+YouTube will increase your rankings and show you in the suggested video section.

-What do you do to guarantee that someone stays on your YouTube channel for an extended session time?
+How do you guarantee that someone stays on your YouTube channel for an extended session?
 Optimize your playlist.

 There’s more detail about optimizing your playlist later in this article (FYI- The previous sentence is a great example of what you should say at the beginning of your video.
 Now you want to keep reading to find out about optimizing your playlist).
 For now, just note that if someone watches one of your videos in a playlist, it will automatically play the next one in the playlist.